 What do Methodists believe about the Trinity?

 Methodists believe there is one God who exists in three persons: the Father, the Son, and the Holy Spirit.
 While the word “trinity” doesn’t appear in the Bible, Methodists believe it’s an appropriate label to describe Scripture’s teaching on the triune nature of God.
+(Also see Do Methodists Believe in Predestination?)

 This is similar to the word “communion,” as in the Lord’s Supper, which also doesn’t appear in Scripture, but that Christian churches accept and use to describe the Bible’s teaching.
 These theological terms come from Latin, not New Testament Greek, because Latin was the language of Christian theologians for centuries.